WF301 Journalism and photographing in Reykjavik 21/01 – 31/01 ART/STUDY 8 vol

 WF Iceland will also organise reasonably-priced weekend excursions to some of the most popular, beautiful areas and natural wonders that Iceland has to offer.
 Excursions include unique Icelandic sights, such as glacial lagoons, waterfalls, volcanic and geothermal areas, glaciers, geysers, lava forests, hot-springs, rhyolite mountain ranges, steam-vents or even icebergs.

 Food is included for the duration of the workcamp, however, everyone is expected to do their fair share of the cooking and cleaning.
-Since it is always nice to try new and different dishes, volunteers are encouraged to bring along their favorite recipes from home!
+Since it is always nice to try new and different dishes, volunteers are encouraged to bring along their favourite recipes (and spices) from home!

-Requirements: Volunteers with good computer skills, who are interested in journalism and/or photography, are welcome to join this camp.
+Requirements: There are no requirements but some volunteers with good computer skills, who are interested in journalism and/or photography, are needed for this camp.
+You should bring your camera and your laptop with you.